ousiax/ousiax.github.io/_posts/2017-03-03-renaming-types-in-c-language.md

 typedef old-type-name new-type-name
 ```

-`old-type-name` is the existing name for the type, and may consisit of more than one token (e.g., `unsigned long int`). `new-type-name` is the resulting new name for the type, and must be a single identifier.
+`old-type-name` is the existing name for the type, and may consist of more than one token (e.g., `unsigned long int`). `new-type-name` is the resulting new name for the type, and must be a single identifier.
 Creating this new name for the type does not cause the old name to cease to exist.
 Here are some examples:

 ```c
 typedef unsigned char byte_type;